code-and-effect/effective_website/TALK.md

 My name is Matt Riemer, I'm a full time ruby on rails developer and open sourcerer.

-I'm the co-founder and CTO of Code & Effect, the most effective web consultancy here in Edmonton.
+I'm the co-founder and CTO of Code & Effect

 https://codeandeffect.com/